DESI-UR/VAST/Documentation/source/Vsquared_examples.rst

 Is my object in a void?
 -----------------------

-Because `VAST.VoidFinder` defines voids as a union of spheres, it is relatively simple to determine whether or not an object is located within a void: if its location falls within one of the spheres listed in the ``_holes.txt`` output file (see :ref:`VF-output`), then it is within a void!

 Because voids found by `VAST.Vsquared` are formed from zones, which are unions of objects' voronoi cells, each object's void membership is easily determined from the output.
 The ``_galzones.dat`` output file (see :ref:`V2-output`)